The McLain Family Band: Reception and recognition

 By 1972, the band was already impressing Bluegrass reviewers.

 In his review of the band's 1982 performance at Carnegie Hall, Robert Palmer described the combination of traditional bluegrass and "archaic modal harmonies" as slick and modern.
 Ultimately, while Palmer called out the amateur qualities of the family's performance, "they performed an attractive mixture of old favorites and originals, and their instrumental and especially their vocal arrangements were consistently fresh."
 The Pittsburgh Press called a McLain Family Band performance "full of open-hearted earnestness, wholesomeness and energy."
 Michael Johnathon of WoodSongs Old-Time Radio Hour called the McLain Family Band "musically[,] one of the best bluegrass bands of all times."
 Johnathon also said of the band, "They took what Bill Monroe did and put their own Kentucky stamp on it.
 They brought in textures of classical music and made the song and presentation more important than any one lead.
 They infused a youthful energy and musical depth, creating their own legacy."
-In 2013, the McLain Family Band received a Distinguished Achievement Award from the International Bluegrass Music Association.
 Sharon White said in 2018, "It is impossible to measure the influence this family band has had on the bluegrass music world.
 They continue to inspire and mentor future bluegrass musicians through their work in schools and universities."

+In 2013, the McLain Family Band received a Distinguished Achievement Award from the International Bluegrass Music Association.
+In October 2023, Berea College awarded the band a lifetime achievement award upon the occasion of the school's 50th annual Celebration of Traditional Music.
+In 2024, the band was inducted into the Kentucky Music Hall of Fame.